 This plugin gives every widget an extra control field called “Widget logic” that lets you control the pages that the widget will appear on.
 The text field lets you use WordPress’ Conditional Tags.

 Lets you control visibility of menu items based on your desired condition.
 You can show items only to logged in users, or only on certain pages – it’s incredibly flexible because it allows PHP and WordPress functions (just like Widget Logic).

-Actively developed and supported, WPRM makes it easy to include all the metadata that makes both Google and Pinterest happy.
-I include the premium version with all of my WordPress support plans.
+Actively developed and supported, WPRM makes it easy to include all the Recipe metadata that makes both Google and Pinterest happy.